Ngoc-NG/teracy-dev/docs/workflow.rst

 some blind clues.
 If you could not see how to *reproduce* the bug or any clue about it, report it to your supervisor collaborators to get suggestions and directions.

+With any bug, the following actions must be carried out:

+- what: determine if it's bug?
+- how: bug is reproducable? steps to reproduce?
+- test: automation tests to reproduce the identified bug?
+- root cause?
+- solution?

 If you could **reproduce** the bug, start branching off from the target branch with a name of the
 pattern: ``bugs/<issue_key>_<concise_title>``.
 MUST try to **add tests** to reproduce the bug and pass it.